-Amazon Web Services understands and values the trust our customers place in us.
-We take security very seriously, and investigate all reported vulnerabilities.
-This page describes our practice for addressing potential vulnerabilities in any aspect of our services.
+Amazon Web Services takes security very seriously, and investigates all reported vulnerabilities.
+This page describes our practice for addressing potential vulnerabilities in any aspect of our cloud services.

-- Amazon.com - If you have a security concern with Amazon.com retail, Seller Central, Amazon Payments, or other related issues such as invalid orders, invalid credit card charges, suspicious emails, or vulnerability reporting, please e-mail firstname.lastname@example.org.
+- Amazon.com Retail - If you have a security concern with Amazon.com retail, Seller Central, Amazon Payments, or other related issues such as suspicious orders, invalid credit card charges, suspicious emails, or vulnerability reporting, please e-mail firstname.lastname@example.org.